Simon Pusey

-Simon Pusey (born October 1986) is an English journalist and television presenter at BBC World News.
-He also currently presents the headline bulletins on GB News.
+Simon Pusey (born October 1986) is an English journalist and television presenter at BBC World News and Sky News.

 Early life

 Pusey grew up in Winchester and attended Winchester College.
 He graduated from the University of Bristol before completing a postgraduate diploma in broadcast journalism at Cardiff University.

 Journalism career

 Pusey joined the BBC in 2009 as a broadcast journalist on the news programme Wales Today.
-In 2010 Pusey was appointed the Mid Wales Correspondent, reporting on TV, Radio and Online.
+In 2010, Pusey was appointed the Mid Wales Correspondent, reporting on TV, Radio and Online.

 In 2011 he joined Sky News working as a reporter for Channel 5 News.
-When Channel 5 News moved to ITN in 2012 Pusey became a presenter, anchoring the lunchtime and evening bulletins.
+When Channel 5 News moved to ITN in 2012, Pusey became a presenter, anchoring the lunchtime and evening bulletins.
 A year later he moved to Beijing, becoming China Central Television's main English speaking sports anchor.

-In 2014 Pusey returned to London, joining Arise News as a news and sports Presenter.
+In 2014, Pusey returned to London, joining Arise News as a news and sports presenter.

-By May 2019 Pusey was presenting for BBC World News.
+By May 2019, Pusey was presenting for BBC World News.